 It doesn’t matter how fit you are, if you have poor posture, you will still suffer unnecessary aches and pains.
 In fact, the American Chiropractic Association estimates that as many as 80% of all Americans will suffer from back pain at some point, and a good number of those cases result from a routine failure to sit or stand properly.
 To ensure good spinal alignment, here are just a few exercises and tips to improve posture.

 Back rows are important for maintaining a strong upper/middle back.
 In so doing will allow you to keep your back straighter during regular daily activities.
 To perform a back row, stand with your feet shoulder-width apart holding a barbell un an underhand grip.
 Make sure to use an appropriate weight (starting light or with no weight at all initially).
 Bend over slightly while keeping your back straight.
 While looking forward, squeeze your back muscles as your pull the bar toward your chest.
 Return to the starting position and repeat for 8-12 repetitions.
+For both safety and performance, try using a one rep max calculator while doing any weight assisted exercises.

 The plank pose develops your core, which in turn helps to stabilize your spine.
 Begin in a push-up position although lying on your forearms with your elbows at a 90 degrees, so that most of your weight is resting on your forearms.
 Keep your elbows directly beneath your shoulders and your body in a straight line from your shoulders to your ankles.
 Hold this position for 30 to 60 seconds, gradually increasing that amount of time until you are able to hold it for a full two minutes.
 You only need to perform plank pose once or twice during each workout session to notice results.
 Your can use a variation of plank exercises as you become more advanced.